What if I told you your next dream job opportunity might come during cocktails with an old co-worker?

 Back then, the thinking was, weak ties who ran in different circles would have unique intel to share.
 Your strong ties (friends, colleagues, family) likely knew of the same job listings as you did.

-But Ilana Gershon, an associate professor of anthropology at Indiana University, reported this week that only 17% of those who said networking worked in their favor said a weak tie got them an in, while 60% credited former coworkers, bosses and clients.
+But Ilana Gershon, an associate professor of anthropology at Indiana University, reported updated findings that only 17% of those who said networking worked in their favor said a weak tie got them an in, while 60% credited former co-workers, bosses and clients.

 Gershon, who spoke with 380 people switching up gigs, said that in the LinkedIn age, everyone has access to the same job postings.
 But an employee who knows a position is opening up in their department might reach out to a former colleague to fill the role before it goes public.
 It also makes sense given people you've worked with can vouch for the skills and experiences you'd bring to the table — an all-important factor to stand out in a saturated applicant pool.